Karachays: History

 In the nineteenth century Russia took over the area during the Russian conquest of the Caucasus.
 On October 20, 1828 the Battle of Khasauka took place, in which the Russian troops were under the command of General Georgy Emanuel.
 The day after the battle, as Russian troops were approaching the aul of Kart-Dzhurt, the Karachay elders met with the Russian leaders and an agreement was reached for the inclusion of the Karachay into the Russian Empire.
 After annexation, the self-government of Karachay was left intact, including its officials and courts.
 Interactions with neighboring Muslim peoples continued to take place based on both folk customs and Sharia law.
 In Karachay, soldiers were taken from Karachai Amanat, pledged an oath of loyalty, and were assigned arms.

-From 1831 to 1860, a large portion of Karachays joined the anti-Russian struggles carried out by the North Caucasian peoples.
+From 1831 to 1860, however, it soon turned out that the Russians had no interests in protecting Karachay and Balkar population, and only wanted to enhance oppression and extortion; as a result, a large portion of Karachays joined the anti-Russian struggles carried out by the North Caucasian peoples as a response.
 Karachays actively participated in the resistance alongside their neighbors, including the Circassians and Abazins, against Russian colonization.
 One of the most notable uprisings was the Karachay Uprising of 1855, which was part of a broader North Caucasian rebellion against Russian expansion.
 During this revolt, Karachay fighters launched attacks on Russian military outposts and played a crucial role in the regional resistance movement.

 Between 1861 and 1880, to escape reprisals by the Russian army, some Karachays migrated to the Ottoman Empire although most Karachays remained in their ancestral lands.

 In 1930, the Karachay Uprising broke out as a reaction to Soviet collectivization policies.
 The forced seizure of land, grain requisitioning, and repression of rural elites sparked armed resistance among Karachay peasants, particularly kulaks and middle peasants.
 The uprising began in March 1930, with rebels seizing several key towns, including Mikoyan-Shahar (now Karachayevsk), Kislovodsk, and Batalpashinsk (now Cherkessk).
 The Soviet government responded swiftly, deploying Red Army forces to crush the rebellion.
 By April 1930, the uprising was brutally suppressed, with many insurgents executed or imprisoned.
 This event was part of the broader anti-Soviet resistance in the North Caucasus during Stalin's early rule.